Donald Trump 2016 presidential campaign: Rallies and crowds

-Trump held several large rallies during his campaign, routinely packing arenas and high school gymnasiums with crowds.
+Trump held large rallies during his campaign, routinely packing arenas and high school gymnasiums with crowds.
 A Trump rally on July 11, 2015, in Phoenix, Arizona, Trump was introduced by Maricopa County Sheriff Joe Arpaio.
 During his speech, Trump invoked Richard Nixon's "silent majority" speech, saying "The silent majority is back."
 In the final month of his campaign, Donald Trump used the phrase "drain the swamp" in his rallies, pledging his supporters to "make our government honest once again."
 Trump said he originally "hated" the phrase, but when people reacted positively to it, he began "saying it like I meant it".

+During the primaries, the Trump campaign sometimes required all attendants at its rallies to take a loyalty oath.
+Fellow candidate Ted Cruz likened it pledging to a King.

-Violence, protests and expulsions at rallies
+Violence, protests and expulsions

-There were verbal and physical confrontations between Trump supporters and protesters at Trump's campaign events, some committed by Trump supporters and others by anti-Trump demonstrators.
-A number of protesters were asked to leave, removed by security, or arrested for trespassing at Trump's campaign events.
+There were verbal and physical confrontations between Trump supporters and protesters at Trump's events, some committed by supporters and others by anti-Trump demonstrators.
+Some protesters were asked to leave, removed by security, or arrested for trespassing at Trump's events.
 Additionally, there were incidents near Trump properties related to the campaign.

 On several occasions in late 2015 and early 2016, Trump was accused of encouraging violence and escalating tension at campaign events.
 Prior to November he used to tell his rallies "Get 'em (protesters) out, but don't hurt 'em."
 But in November 2015, Trump said of a protester in Birmingham, Alabama, "Maybe he should have been roughed up, because it was absolutely disgusting what he was doing."
 On February 1 in Cedar Rapids, Iowa, he told the crowd there might be tomato-throwing protesters, and urged his audience to "knock the crap out of 'em" if anyone should try.
 "I promise you, I will pay the legal fees", he added.
 On February 23, 2016, at a rally in Las Vegas, Trump reacted to a protester by saying "I love the old days—you know what they used to do to guys like that when they were in a place like this?
 They'd be carried out on a stretcher, folks", adding "I'd like to punch him in the face."
 On March 9 a Trump supporter was charged with assault after he sucker-punched a protester who was being led out of the event.
 When Trump was asked if he would pay the man's legal fees, Trump said he was "looking into it", although he "doesn't condone violence in any shape".
 The local sheriff's office considered filing charges against Trump for "inciting a riot" at that event, but concluded there was not sufficient evidence to charge him.